grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 * [gwion-plug](https://github.com/Gwion/gwion-plug/tree/master/Faust) is a Faust plugin for the [Gwion](https://github.com/Gwion/Gwion) programming language.

 * [FaustGen](https://github.com/madskjeldgaard/faustgen-supercollider/) allows to livecode Faust in SuperCollider.
+It uses the libfaust LLVM C++ API.

 * [FAUSTPy](https://github.com/marcecj/faust_python) is a Python wrapper for the Faust DSP language.
 It is implemented using the CFFI and hence creates the wrapper dynamically at run-time.
 A updated version of the project is available on [this fork](https://github.com/hrtlacek/faust_python).

 * [Faust.jl](https://github.com/corajr/Faust.jl) is Julia wrapper for the Faust compiler.
-It uses the Faust LLVM C API.
+It uses the libfaust LLVM C API.

 * [fl-tui](https://gitlab.com/raoulhc/fl-tui) is a Rust wrapper for the Faust compiler.
-It uses the Faust LLVM C API.
+It uses the libfaust LLVM C API.

 * [DawDreamer](https://github.com/DBraun/DawDreamer) is an audio-processing Python framework supporting core DAW features.
-It uses the Faust LLVM C API.
+It uses the libfaust LLVM C API.

+*[metaSurface64](https://github.com/dblanchemain/metaSurface) is a real-time continuous sound transformation control surface that features both its own loop generator for up to 64 voices and a multi-effects FX engine.
+It uses the libfaust LLVM C++ API.